Marc Pfitzner

-Career
+Playing career

 Early career

 Born in Braunschweig, Pfitzner started out playing as an amateur in the 8th tier Kreisliga Braunschweig for TSV Timmerlah, before moving on to two other local amateur clubs, SV Broitzem and FT Braunschweig.

 Eintracht Braunschweig

 He joined Eintracht Braunschweig's reserve team in 2005.
 Having already given up on a professional career, he finally made the jump into Eintracht Braunschweig's first team in 2007, at the age of 23.
 He went on to become a regular first team player in Braunschweig, appearing in 197 league games over nine seasons with the club.
 With Braunschweig, Pfitzner worked his way up from the 3.
 Liga to the 2.
 Bundesliga in 2011, and finally to the Bundesliga in 2013.
-On 29 September 2013, Pfitzner made his debut in the Bundesliga in a game against VfB Stuttgart, making him the rare case of a player who made it from the Kreisliga all the way up to the Bundesliga.
+On 29 September 2013, Pfitzner made his debut in the Bundesliga in a game against VfB Stuttgart, making him a rare case of a player who made it from the Kreisliga all the way up to the Bundesliga.